GravityPDF/gravity-pdf/CONTRIBUTING.md

 We've put together these guidelines to streamline the contributor process for our team AND ensure code quality.

-If you are uncertain whether your PR meets all these requirements don't worry!
-If there are problems, our friendly team will guide you in the right direction.
+If you are uncertain whether your PR meets all these requirements: don't worry!
+If there are problems our friendly team will guide you in the right direction.

 Happy Coding.